justpractical/SpiritLevel/index.md

 ## Data Collection and Retention Policy
 No data is collected from the Spirit Level app.
 All settings and calculation histories are stored locally on your device.

+Deleting the app will lose all of your data